 Appendix 1: Explanation of the calculation examples

-- Average stock quantities (in items) have been calculated by multiplying the number of days the stock lasts by estimated daily demand (1,000 ÷ 360).
+- Average stock quantities (in items) have been calculated by multiplying the number of days the stock lasts by the estimated daily demand (1,000 ÷ 360).

-- Here, the long-distance procurement expenses have been compared to the costs for short-distance procurement (–20%), and expenses under the combination model with those of long-distance procurement alone (–5%).
+- Here, the long-distance procurement expenses have been compared to the costs for short-distance procurement (–20%) and expenses under the combination model with those of long-distance procurement alone (–5%).

-- Usable stock is the portion of the stock that is needed for ability to cover the predicted sales quantities.
+- Usable stock is the portion of the stock that is needed to cover the predicted sales quantities.
 The stock quantity depends on the order quantity – the average stock level is half that of a single order plus the buffer stock.